qinlang0628/2020-msia423-Qin-Covid19/readme.md

 ### Step 4.
 Upload the data to AWS S3.

 To connect to the AWS S3, you need to change the credential information in ```config/aws_s3.conf``` by replacing \<access key id> and \<secret access key> with your own key, which can be found in "security_credentials" section under your AWS account.
+If you edit the config file after building the file,  you need to re-build the image (Step 2) before running the script.
+Then type the command below:
 ```
 docker run --mount type=bind,source="$(pwd)"/data,target=/app/data runapp python3 src/upload_data.py
 ```